thunderrabbit/barefoot_rob/content/books/slow-down/2123-relating-to-god.md

 is like a person which I just started this whole chapter by saying God's not like a person but

-describing that spirit likes to be given gratitude.
+Imagining that spirit likes to be given gratitude is a good way to, to think about spirit as a human.
+How actually correct is that?
+What
-Say, Okay, fair enough.
-It's a good way to, to think about it as a human.
-How actually correct is that what does it mean?
-Is it like?
-Having gratitude vibrations around me, attracts people who are also in gratitude and therefore more willing to engage with me in a good way.
-That kind of makes sense, you know, like, law of attraction kind of thing.
+does it mean?
+Perhaps it's like, *having gratitude vibrations around me attracts people who are also in gratitude and therefore more willing to engage with me in a good way.* That kind of makes sense, you know, like, law of attraction kind of thing.
 And yet at the same time, I don't need to figure it out.
 I can simply be grateful that I know the secret so to speak.